MicrosoftDocs/Hololens/hololens/hololens2-support.md

 </div><br/>
 For quick and reliable answers on your Azure Mixed Reality and HoloLens 2 programming questions from Microsoft Engineers, Most Valuable Professionals (MVPs), or our expert community, engage with us on Microsoft Q&A, Microsoft's preferred destination for community support.

-If you can't find an answer to your problem using search, submit a new question to Microsoft Q&A. Use of the following tags when you ask your question:
+If you can't find an answer to your problem using search, submit a new question to Microsoft Q&A. Use one of the following tags when you ask your question:
 - [Azure Spatial Anchors](https://docs.microsoft.com/answers/topics/azure-spatial-anchors.html)
 - [Azure Remote Rendering](https://docs.microsoft.com/answers/topics/azure-remote-rendering.html)
 - [Azure Object Anchors](https://docs.microsoft.com/answers/topics/azure-object-anchors.html)